elotroalex/chiens/_texts/translation.md

 - {:.sp} The Son.

-- Maybe then, my father, it is my turn to complain.
+- Maybe then, father, it's my turn to complain.
-- {: .pr} When the Republic offered you to raise me in Europe, the bells of your heart rang loud.
+- {: .pr} When the Republic offered you to raise me in Europe, the bells of your heart rang high.
 - {: .pr} But for me, the cries of exile, of the seagull, and the big salty kidnapping and the sunless haze: exile, my father.
 - And the rain of purple ash on a foreign Paris.
 - And the cold injected down to the vein.